deliveroo/deliveroo.engineering/_posts/2019-12-02-testflight-app-store-connect-api.md

 1. Go to App Store Connect Users and Access section
 2. Create an API key, make a note of the Key ID and issuer ID.
 3. Download the key and save it securely, you will not be able to download it again
-4. Place the file in a folder
-5. Copy the script below in a file named `testflight.rb` for example and place it in the same folder as your private key.
+4. Copy the script below in a file named `testflight.rb` for example and place it in the same folder as your private key.
 Set the values for `ISSUER_ID`, `KEY_ID` and `APP_ID`.
-6. Run the script: `$ ruby testflight.rb`.
+5. Run the script: `$ ruby testflight.rb`.
 This should print something like `Latest TestFlight beta version: 21566`

 ```ruby
 require 'net/https'